dcep93/loopygoopy/README.md

 Loopy Goopy is now available on the [web store](https://chrome.google.com/webstore/detail/loopy-goopy/addfplpnjjbiockjmfegacimgkcmfefn)

+alternatively, you can install locally

 1. Download [zip](https://github.com/dcep93/loopygoopy/releases) and unzip.
 2. Visit [chrome://extensions](chrome://extensions) and load "extension" folder as an unpacked extension.

 ### To Use

 1. Install.
-2. Visit spotify or youtube page, or open a local file.
+2. Visit spotify or open a local file.
 3. Click chrome extension icon.